gregjacobs/Angular-Architecture/hybrid-apps/abstracting-plugins.md

 added to it will affect all other tests from there on in.

 Second, when a device plugin gains a new method, it's very easy to forget to update the polyfill, which is in a completely separate place.
-In the facade world, we would always need to add the new plugin method, so it is easily visible that the facade method should handle both the browser case and the device case.
+In the wrapper world, we would always need to add the new plugin method, so it is easily visible that the wrapper method should handle both the browser case and the device case.